Our Core Capabilities

-Our project management services encompass all aspects of clinical research and clinical trial management.
-The project management team has a proven track record of success in clinical research management in both industry and academia and has diverse backgrounds in areas such as medicine, biology, biotechnology, public health, pharmaceutical and medical device innovation.
-The project management team partners with the Principal Investigator and Sponsor to facilitate the meeting of all clinical research milestones from study start up to close out.
+Our project management capabilities encompass all aspects of clinical research and clinical trial management.
+The project management team has a proven track record of success in clinical research management in both industry and academia.
+They also possess experience in a multitude of study areas such as medicine, biology, biotechnology, public health, and pharmaceutical and medical device innovation.
+The project management team partners with the Principal Investigator and Sponsor to facilitate the meeting of all clinical research milestones from study start-up to close out.

-The project management team coordinates the expertise of cross-functional teams to provide services in:
+The project management team coordinates with cross-functional teams to provide capabilities in:

 - Definition and management of study budgets

 - Input on study protocol and database development

 SCCR Clinical Event Committee (CEC) group provides comprehensive endpoint adjudication evaluation as established by the standards of research classification.
 The CEC applies a systematic approach to assess clinical events that will validate the increasing emphasis of regulatory oversight in advancing the quality of clinical research.